ProximoBinks/RenewableConceptDriftEnergyForecasting/README.md

 ## Project Structure

 - `data/`: Directory containing the datasets used in the project.
-- `notebooks/`: Jupyter notebooks for data preprocessing, model training, and analysis.
-- `scripts/`: Python scripts for running the model and performing tasks.
+- `notebooks/`: Jupyter notebooks, including `conceptDriftResults4.ipynb` for running the model and obtaining results.
-- `models/`: Directory for saving trained models.
-- `results/`: Directory for storing results and visualizations.
 - `README.md`: Project documentation.
 - `LICENSE`: License for the project.